 Prepare your children for changes

 Both you and your child are likely to find the separation hard if you need to stay in hospital.
-Tell them who will be looking after them and what is happening so they are prepared.
+Tell your child who will be looking after them, for how long and why.
 Talk about what it is like in hospital and what they might see if they visit.
-Don’t force them to do anything they don’t want to do.

 Telling your child about your lymphoma is a big step.
 It is just as important to keep communication open after you have told them.